-Shipping containers are primarily used and designed for carrying cargo around the world, and sometimes storing people’s belongings.
+These are primarily used and designed for carrying cargo around the world, and sometimes storing people’s belongings.
 They are designed to be able to withstand harsh and extreme weather conditions, protecting their contents, whilst being neatly stacked on boats.
-In a world like the one we live in today, moving cargo between countries in a cost-effective manner is imperative and this is why shipping containers are so important.
+In a world like the one we live in today, moving cargo between countries in a cost-effective manner is imperative and this is why these are so important.

-A used or second-hand shipping container would consist of a container that has come to the end of its life as a shipping container.
+A used or second-hand shipping container would have come to the end of its life in transportation.
 It will be older, but still windproof and watertight.
-They would ordinarily be thrown away, so choosing to use a second-hand shipping container for your conversion means that less waste is created and it is a great way to upcycle.
-A used shipping container, in addition to being strong and robust, also has character and a history to go with it.
+They would ordinarily be thrown away, so choosing to use a second-hand for your conversion means that less waste is created and it is a great way to upcycle.
+In addition to being strong and robust, it will also have character and a history to go with it.

 Why Choose a New Shipping Container?

 A ‘new’ shipping container is normally less than a year old and generally neater looking.
-There is a lower risk of any damage, but it does cost more than a used container.
-However, there shouldn’t be much difference in the quality of your shipping container, as they should have all been checked over to ensure that they are safe and effective.
+There is a lower risk of any damage, but it does cost more than a used option.
+However, there shouldn’t be much difference in the quality, as they should have all been checked over to ensure that they are safe and effective.

 Why Choose a Used Shipping Container?

-A ‘used’ shipping container will normally be older and used more than a ‘new’ one.
+A used option will normally be older and used more than a ‘new’ one.
 It might have paint that is faded or some superficial damage but should still be structurally sound and suitable for use.
-It is important that you check your second-hand container before you buy it by looking for rust and damage like large dents that could affect how well it protects its contents.
+It is important that you check before you buy iby looking for rust and damage like large dents that could affect how well it protects its contents.

-A second-hand shipping container will be less expensive than a new one, and they also come with a heritage.
+Buying second-hand will be less expensive than a new one, and they also come with a heritage.
 Second-hand shipping containers are available in 10ft, 20ft, and 40ft in size and you have a choice of colours.

 Using a second-hand shipping container is also better for the environment, as they will truly have lived two separate lives.